What are the aims of this leaflet?

 What causes erosive pustular dermatosis?

-It is not clear what exactly leads to EPD.
-It is thought to be caused by sun damage or injury to the skin (for example- previous local medical/ surgical treatments).
-Infection is not thought to be the main cause, as EPD does not clear with antibiotics alone.
+It is not clear what causes EPD.
+It is thought to be caused by sun damage or injury to the skin (for example at the site of previous medical or surgical treatments).
+Infection is not thought to be the main cause, as EPD does not go away with antibiotics alone.

 Is erosive pustular dermatosis hereditary?